Yusuf-web-alt/wsl-forkbomb-break/README.md

 if you don't have git try running: sudo apt update && sudo apt install git -y  then try again
 run forkbomb_installer.sh then reboot to take changes
 this is not permanent if you read the IMPORTANT notes

+### If you can't understand, tell me to update the readme